|

 diagnosed with Chronic Fatigue Syndrome, to what is now CFIDS

 (Chronic Fatigue Immune Dysfunction Syndrome).
+The first

 suspicion I had that autism might be immune-related occurred in